srinidhiPY/SSL_CR_Histo/README.md

 ## Datasets
 * BreastPathQ: to download the dataset, check this link :<br/>https://breastpathq.grand-challenge.org/Overview/
 * Camelyon16: to download the dataset, check this link :<br/>https://camelyon16.grand-challenge.org
-* Colorectal cancer tissue classification: https://zenodo.org/record/1214456#.YCbVXy3b1hE
+* Colorectal cancer tissue classification: to download the dataset, check this link :<br/>https://zenodo.org/record/1214456#.YCbVXy3b1hE

 ## Usage
 The implementation has three main components: